-In addition to the above there will be a Senior Approver rota in place consisting of

-.
-All have significant experience in
+In addition to the above there will be a Senior Approver rota in place consisting of xxxxxxxxx, xxxxxxxxx and xxxxxxxxxx.
+All have significant experience in Winter Maintenance.

-Winter Maintenance.

 The Winter Service WSDO can be contacted via the Winter Control Room number provided in 1.3.4.
-During periods of severe weather the WSDOs will assist in the Winter Control Room.
+During periods of severe weather, the WSDOs will assist in the Winter Control Room.